With this two-part series, you get to choose your own adventure!

 Harvey wakes up in the hospital and finds his coin—the one he’d given to Rachel—at his bedside.

 Half his face is destroyed.
 One of the faces of the coin is damaged, too.

 Gordon visits Harvey and tells him he’s sorry.

 Teleport to: [Bruce’s Collapse and Gloom] [Bruce’s Comprehension, Action]

 The Joker finds Harvey in the hospital and releases him from his restraints.
 The Joker says Gordon and the mob are all schemers, and that Harvey used to be a schemer, too, but he (the Joker) is an agent of chaos … because chaos is fair.

 Harvey pulls out his coin.
 Now it’s not a lucky coin.
 He can’t make his own luck anymore.
-His agency was taken away by chance.
-Now chance will govern his decisions.
+His agency got taken away by chance.
+So now chance will govern his decisions.

 Dent looks down at the coin in his hands.
 Turns it over, feels its comforting weight.
 Shows the Joker the good side.

 He turns the coin over.
 The flip side is deeply scarred.